-3.1.3 Non-positional bigram probabilities
+3.1.3 Relative positional bigram probabilities

 Unlike unigram metrics, the bigram metrics consider pairs of symbols instead of individual symbols.

-Calculating the standard bigram score is done in a similar way to that of unigram scores.
+Calculating the relative positional bigram score is done in a similar way to that of the relative positional unigram scores.
 That is, it is represented as the product of probabilities of consecutive symbols in each word conditioned on the previous symbol.
-Like the unigram model, the absolute position of the bigrams in the word is not considered, and bigrams not occurring in the training data are assigned a probability of zero.
-We pad the words with a special symbol at the beginning and end, which allows us to compute the probabilities of symbols starting and ending words.
+Like the relative positional unigram model, the absolute position of the bigrams in the word is not considered, and bigrams not occurring in the training data are assigned a probability of zero.
+To incorporate information about word boundaries, we pad the words with a special symbol at the beginning and end, which allows us to compute the probabilities of symbols starting and ending words.
 For example, the input /kæt/ 'cat' would consist of the bigrams {#k, kæ, æt, t#}, where # is a word boundary symbol.
 This allows the model to be sensitive to the frequencies with which certain segments begin and end words.

-Mathematically, we express the standard bigram probability as where the probability of a particular bigram is calculated as where the count function $C(\cdot)$ is defined as in Section 3.1.1.
+Following the standard definitino of a bigram model (Jurafsky and Martin 2025, Ch.
+3), we defined the bigram probability of a word as where the probability of a particular bigram is calculated as where the count function $C(\cdot)$ is defined as in Section 3.1.1.
 The UCIPC returns log bigram probabilities.

-$$P(w = x_1 ... x_n) \approx \prod{i=2}^{n} P(x_i | x{i-1})$$
+$$P(w = x_1 \dots x_n) \approx \prod{i=2}^n P(x_i | x{i-1})$$